pulumi/pulumi-hugo/themes/default/content/docs/support/troubleshooting.md

 - The CLI process is killed by your operating system while performing an update.
 - The CLI crashes when performing an update.

-This error means that the Pulumi engine initiated an operation but was not able to see if this operation was successful.
-Because of this, the Pulumi engine has no way of knowing whether or not the operations it initated completed successfully.
+This error means that the Pulumi engine initiated an operation and was not able to determine if the operation completed successfully.
 This means that resources may have been created that Pulumi does not know about.

 To fix this situation, you should first cancel the last update..